AugustoBosa/DropMail/README.md

 Enjoy using DropMail to generate temporary email accounts and manage your email communications effortlessly!

 > If you experience any CORS related problem use an browser extension like https://cors-anywhere.herokuapp.com to solve it.

-### 📺 Demonstration <a name="video"></a>

-Stay tuned for the upcoming video demonstration showcasing the features and functionality of DropMail.

 ## 🚀 Deployment <a name="deployment"></a>